thor314/obsidian-setup/Getting Started with Obsidian.md

 ---
 ```

-Where `my-metadata` and `rating` are just a demo that you can create your own metadata fields. `alias` specifies alternate titles for your note when searching your vault.
+`my-metadata` and `rating` are just a demo that you can create your own metadata fields. `alias` specifies alternate titles for your note when searching your vault.
 Tags are useful for grouping notes by topic, or with any other categorization system you prefer.

 #### Links
 Notes may link between one another with \[\[square brackets\]\], or annotated links with brackets with a pipe: \[\[note name|what appears in the file\]\].
 Links to other files may also be visually included in a note with a leading exclamation point \!\[\[note-title\]\], though I don't much care for this feature.

 You may also see other notes that link to your current note (Ctrl-P Show backlinks).

-Links within the vault Obsidian users may visualize all the linkages in their vault with a graph.
+Obsidian users may visualize all the linkages in their vault with the graph (Ctrl-Shift-G).
 I find the visual graph to be more eye-candy than useful; but the process of thinking about my notes as concepts in a graph of related topics as *maybe useful* structure for organizing my thoughts.

-Some Obsidian users seem to love their note graph.
-I find graph-based note taking barely worthwhile enough to continue with, and it may just be momentum keeping me going.
+Some Obsidian users love their note graph.
+I find graph-based note taking just worthwhile enough to continue with.
 More to say on this in part 2.
 Take notes how you'd like, but know that you can link between your notes.

 #### Templates and Templater
 Obsidian comes with the **Templates** plugin, for time and date templating.
 For everything else, [Templater](obsidian://show-plugin?id=templater-obsidian) is the powered up community templating plugin. [repo](https://github.com/SilentVoid13/Templater), [docs](https://silentvoid13.github.io/Templater/).